Introduction

 Let’s apply PACMAN to real observations of GJ 1214!

-15 transits of the planet GJ 1214 b were observed in HST Program GO 13021.
+Fifteen transits of the planet GJ 1214 b were observed in HST Program GO 13021.
 In this example, we will reduce and analyze two of these visits to highlight PACMAN’s ability to fit multiple transits simultaneously.

-The observation dates of these visits were (YYYY-MM-DD): 2013-03-13 and 2013-03-15.
+The observation dates of these visits were (YYYY-MM-DD) 2013-03-13 and 2013-03-15.

 Note